top of page

 What is a bareboat charter?

 A bareboat charter is a type of agreement where a vessel is rented out without any crew or provisions.
-The person or entity renting the boat, known as the charterer, is fully responsible for its operation, maintenance, and legal aspects.
+The person or entity renting the ship, known as the charterer, is fully responsible for her operation, maintenance, and legal aspects.
 This means they handle all financial, operational, and legal duties related to the vessel.

 What are the benefits of bareboat charters?

 Bareboat charters provide several advantages.
 They offer operational flexibility, allowing the charterer to set their own schedules and make decisions on maintenance and repairs.
-This arrangement is also cost-effective, as the charterer only pays for the vessel's use without additional crew or provision costs.
 The charterer has full control over the vessel's operations, including the choice of crew.

 How do bareboat charters differ from time and voyage charters?

 Bareboat charters differ significantly from time or voyage charters.
-In time or voyage charters, the ship owner retains control through the master and crew.
+In time or voyage charters, the ship owner retains control by employing their own crew.
 In contrast, bareboat charters grant the charterer complete control over the vessel.
-This means the charterer is responsible for all operational, financial, and legal aspects of the vessel during the charter period.
+This means the charterer is responsible for all operational, financial, and legal aspects of the vessel during the charter period, including hiring crew.

 What are the responsibilities of bareboat charterers?